All About E-Mail at UVM

 - Automatic Replies / Out-of-Office (Vacation) Notification: can be set to alert those sending mail to you that you are on vacation or otherwise unavailable.
-Please note that these notification replies will be sent to non UVM addresses.
+Please note these notification replies will be sent to non UVM addresses.
 A handy feature of Exchange allows you to set one vacation notification for internal senders and an independant one—or none at all—for external senders.
 Both start and stop dates can be set for Automatic Replies

 - Spam Management: Allows you to configure thresholds for and handling of messsages thought to be unsolicited bulk email (more commonly known as Spam).